lumilio/Jungle-didakoo.com-README.md/README.md

 If you participate as “no wallet” there is no signature request and you are not able to create or use your avatar.
 You can play as "no wallet" even in incognito mode in your browser.

 MetaMask Log-in is done through the signature of a message (a random nonce) to authenticate wallet ownership.
 This signature does not require any on-chain transactions and has zero gas fees.
 You can connect a fresh wallet without worrying about transaction costs or exposing your main account.
 The Log-in process works on Ethereum Mainnet, Polygon or Base networks.
+If using Metamask don't share your secret phrase with anyone.

 ![Imgur Image](http://i.imgur.com/prdR0xK.jpg)